ahmadsm1/Rocket-League-Winning-Strategies/final_report_group40.md

 ## **Introduction**

-Described simply as "soccer but with rocket-powered cars", Rocket League has quickly risen to become one of the most popular competitive videogames in the entire e-sports industry.
+Described simply as "soccer but with rocket-powered cars", Rocket League has quickly risen to become one of the most popular competitive video games in the entire e-sports industry.
 After 2 years of suspended play due to COVID-19, players and fans alike were excited for what the new season would bring with new players, new teams and new countries participating in the highest level of play ever seen.
 Having a shared interest in this game and an appreciation for the skill it takes to master it, we decided to examine the latest season's dataset and see what makes teams the best of the best.

 ## **Exploratory Data Analysis**

-Upon looking through the data we had many questions about what certain play styles woul result in more games won.
+Upon looking through the data we had many questions about what certain play styles would result in more games won.
 From things like demolitions committed on the opposing team, where you were located in terms of the field, wether you were in the air or on the ground.
 We looked through all the data provided and started asking questions.
 Would taking more shots on the opposing team's net result in more wins?

 ![Fig 1](images/jared_4.png)

 This shows that teams who win take on average 9 more shots on net than teams that lose.

--Ahmad

--Gurkirat
+Other major indicators included our defense and total distance moved.
+We noticed most teams playing offensively and imagined how a defensive playstyle would hypothetically pan out in a game.
+Speed is yet another crucial in-game statistic: faster movement around the field looks harder to execute and more skillful, but does the data back this up?
+Would merely playing faster allow a team to secure a victory?

 Exploring the data in this way gave us a little more insight into how we should proceed, the questions we want to ask and how we were going to go about answering those questions with the data provided.